branaway/pureplay/readme.txt

 2010.10.2, version 1.2alpha

-- experiment implementation of Fast Play:
+- experiment implementation of Fast Play, a statically routed HTTP processing.
 -- run NettyInvocation directly from the PlayHandler to circumvent the Invoker layer, 20-30% performance gain.
 -- Special plugin StaticRouterPlugin that creates a Java class that tranlates the routing rules in the routes files to statically linked controller action calls.
 The removal of the reflection based action